datajerk/ctf-write-ups/castorsctf20/babybof1_pt2/README.md

 #### My $0.02 US

 IMHO, the "buffering issue" was a non-issue.  i.e., it was solvable with shellcode without any corrective action.
 It was annoying, in that this CTF pwn did not behave like others, but then you just have to find a different solution.
-The game masters could have stood their ground, and this isn't the only CTF were I have had this problem (you've seen them to, any where you `nc` to the port and nothing is output, no prompt, nothing.
+The game masters could have stood their ground, and this isn't the only CTF were I have had this problem (you've seen them too; anywhere you `nc` to the port and nothing is output, no prompt, nothing.
 However, the local binary outputs immediately), while this can make exploit development difficult, it does not make it impossible, just different.